-Bare-Root Perennials Planting Guide
+Bare Root Perennials Planting Guide

 Hardy perennials come in all shapes, sizes and colors.
 Choose the right spot for your perennials and they will return bigger and stronger each year!
 Hardy perennials are easy to grow.
 Overall, the ideal planting position is in full sun or partial sun with free-draining soil.